mayur-keswani/MugglePexels-using-useState-hook/README.md

 [NOTE: This images are retrived from unsplash-API. ]

+ - Get brief-description about each image just by clicking on it.

  - Pick the image and store them into your collection for later use